louisguitton/awesome-tutos/readme.md

 About software engineering in python.

-- Setting up python on your Mac
+- Setting up python on your Mac:
   - [The right and wrong way to set up Python 3 on MacOS | Opensource.com](https://opensource.com/article/19/5/python-3-default-mac)
   - [How to use pyenv to run multiple versions of Python on a Mac | Opensource.com](https://opensource.com/article/20/4/pyenv)
 - [The Hitchhiker’s Guide to Python](https://docs.python-guide.org/)